List of FBI characters: Jubal Valentine

-In the aftermath of 9/11 in 2001, Jubal, already an agent with the FBI was assigned to a multi-agency task force that saw him working alongside the NYPD which was revealed in the Season 5 episode, "Sins of the Past".
-During the FBI Season 1 episode, "Prey", it's revealed he also worked in Vice for an unknown period of time and in the Season 2 episode, "An Imperfect Science", was previously a member of the Threat Response Squad.
+In the aftermath of 9/11 in 2001, Jubal, already an agent with the FBI, was assigned to a multi-agency task force that saw him working alongside the NYPD, as revealed in the Season 5 episode "Sins of the Past".
+During the FBI Season 1 episode, "Prey", it's revealed he also worked in Vice for an unknown period of time, and in the Season 2 episode, "An Imperfect Science," he was previously a member of the Threat Response Squad.

-Jubal is trained in undercover operations which he participates in during "Prey", "Fathers and Sons" and "Heroes".
-He can also beat a polygraph which is shown in the FBI Season 1 episode, "Identity Crisis".
-In addition, he's also a highly skilled crisis negotiator which is seen in "Safe Room", "Fathers and Sons", "Grief" and "Hero's Journey".
+Jubal is trained in undercover operations, which he participates in during "Prey", "Fathers and Sons", and "Heroes".
+He can also beat a polygraph, as shown in the FBI Season 1 episode "Identity Crisis".
+In addition, he's a highly skilled crisis negotiator, as seen in "Safe Room", "Fathers and Sons", "Grief", and "Hero's Journey".

-He met Jess LaCroix, the agent in charge of the FBI Fugitive Task Force sometime in 2012, the two men working on the Haynes Spree Killer case with Jess helping Jubal with his alcoholic problems.
-When Jess's wife, Angelyne died in 2016, Jubal returned the help.
+He met Jess LaCroix, the agent in charge of the FBI Fugitive Task Force, sometime in 2012, the two men working on the Haynes Spree Killer case, with Jess helping Jubal with his alcoholic problems.
+When Jess's wife, Angelyne, died in 2016, Jubal returned the help.

-In 2014, while assigned to the FBI's Boston Field office, Jubal also worked on a case with Stuart Scola and the two reunited in September 2019 when Scola was transferred to the New York field office.
+In 2014, while assigned to the FBI's Boston Field office, Jubal also worked on a case with Stuart Scola, and the two reunited in September 2019 when Scola was transferred to the New York field office.

 When Jubal and Trenholm reunited in Spring 2021 during a case concerning drug cartel boss Antonio Vargas, they secretly began a relationship once the case had ended with the relationship continuing up until her death in January 2022 with it being revealed that Vargas had arranged for Trenholm's death in revenge for the murders of his own wife and young son who were killed and hung on a bridge in Mexico.

-Like the main field agents assigned to the FBI New York field office, Jubal carries a Glock 19 as his main sidearm but unlike all the other agents and techs seen at the JOC, Jubal keeps his weapon on him at all times in a holster located on his right hip, presumably due to the fact that he could be sent out into the field from the JOC at any given moment.
+Like the main field agents assigned to the FBI New York field office, Jubal carries a Glock 19 as his main sidearm.
+Still, unlike all the other agents and techs seen at the JOC, Jubal keeps his weapon on him at all times, holstered on his right hip, presumably because he could be sent from the JOC into the field at any given moment.

-Jubal is divorced but he and his ex-wife Samantha are on friendly terms and share custody of their two children, Tyler and Abigail although she has physical custody of them.
+Jubal is divorced, but he and his ex-wife, Samantha, are on friendly terms and share custody of their two children, Tyler and Abigail, although Samantha has physical custody.
 As part of their divorce agreement, she cannot move the children without his consent.
 This posed a conundrum for him when her new boyfriend got a job in Westchester County and she came to him asking for his consent to move the children out of New York City to the suburbs.
-He finally agrees after going to check out the new house and neighborhood for himself.
+He finally agrees after checking out the new house and neighborhood for himself.

+As of Season 7, Jubal is revealed to be wearing his wedding ring once again and that he's gotten back together with his ex-wife, Sam.